Alva C. Smith

 Smith played football at Case School of Applied Science—now known as Case Western Reserve University as a quarterback from 1891 to 1894.
 Smith captained the Case football team the two seasons, including the undefeated 1893 Case football team.
-He majored in chemistry and was a member of Zeta Psi Fraternity.
+He majored in chemistry and was a member of Zeta Psi fraternity.

 Smith coached at Case for three seasons, from 1896 to 1898, compiling a record of 10–10.
 He has a 2–1 record against Ohio State and a 2–1 mark against rival Western Reserve.

+He drowned at Narragansett, Rhode Island on October 4, 1941.